Points won by each set: | 41-35, 26-16, 41-36 |

 49 % Philippoussis – 50 of 102

-The last Wimbledon final with both players attacking the net on a regular basis. # Federer’s first major triumph in his 17th Grand Slam appearance as he became the first Swiss man to win a major.
+The last Slam final with both players attacking the net on a regular basis (only 23 baseline rallies out of 195 total points, among them just one long rally: 15 strokes) – Philippoussis didn’t stay on the baseline even once on serve, Federer was constantly attacking behind the 1st serve, and occasionally behind his 2nd delivery. ☆ Federer’s first major triumph in his 17th Grand Slam appearance as he became the first Swiss man to win a major.
 Their second match in 2003, a few months before Philippoussis [48] had won in Hamburg on clay in three sets.
 Federer [5] was forced to play just one ‘deuce’ in his 16 service games.
-He broke his opponent to build a 4:0 lead in the 2nd set, and wasted break points in two different games of the following set so despite two tie-breaks he had the match under control throughout (three and four points away to lose the tie-break sets). ”I thought I had to throw in the white towel, but somehow I came through and my back got better and my game got better,” said Federer, referring to an injury he suffered in the fourth round. ”It’s just incredible.
+He broke his opponent twice to build a 4:0 lead in the 2nd set, and wasted break points in two different games of the following set so despite two tie-breaks he had the match under control throughout (three and four points away to lose the tie-break sets). ”I thought I had to throw in the white towel, but somehow I came through and my back got better and my game got better,” said Federer, referring to an injury he suffered in the fourth round. ”It’s just incredible.
 I don’t know how I did it.”
-Just like Krajicek in 1996, he dropped his only set in the third round, but generally captured the title easier than the Dutchman, however, had to save set points against Koubek, Lopez and Roddick.
+Just like Krajicek in 1996, he dropped his only set in the third round, but generally he captured the title easier than the Dutchman, however, he had to save set points against Koubek, Lopez and Roddick.

 Federer’s route to his 9th title: